 Forget lunch, sunny weekends in Surrey are about a stroll in the countryside, followed by a long and delectable brunch.
 Here’s our pick of the county’s best local offerings to get your taste buds tingling

 This delightful spot in the heart of Weybridge is a tea lover's dream.
-Opened two a half years ago by a mother and daughter team, the café has a quirky 1920s theme and offers a substantial brunch menu including favorites such as avocado toast with poached egg.
-Most importantly the delicious food can all be washed down with anything from a large selection of green and herbal teas to seasonal favorites, such as this summer’s strawberry and kiwi tea.
-And no tea shop experience would be complete without a piece of cake – rumour has it the Guinness cake and salted caramel torte are to die for.
+Opened in 2016 by a mother and daughter team, the café has a quirky 1920s theme and offers a substantial breakfast/brunch menu including avocado toast with poached egg.
+Most importantly the delicious food can all be washed down with anything from a large selection of green and herbal teas to seasonal favourites.

 Once upon a time two ladies at opposite ends of the country shared a vision to open their own tea shops.
 Seventy five years later their granddaughters came together to turn their dreams into a reality, and thank goodness they did!
-From the hand-knitted bunting in the window to the mis-matched crockery and original decor, this cosy café is nothing but warm and welcoming and that's before you've even glanced up at the extensive brunch menu.
-Using locally sourced food, the mammoth full English (or veggie option) with home-made bubble and squeak will never disappoint but for the real Beryl and Pegs experience opt for the salt beef hash sandwich or bloomer with homemade slaw.
+From the hand-knitted bunting in the window to the mis-matched crockery and original decor, this cosy café is nothing but warm and welcoming and that's before you've even glanced up at the extensive menu.
+Using locally sourced food, the mammoth full English (or veggie option) with home-made bubble and squeak will never disappoint but for the real Beryl and Pegs experience opt for the salt beef hash sandwich.

 Located in a former school building, constructed in 1847, owner Miep Mienes' family have lived in the premises since it was turned into cottages in the 1950s and subsequently converted into a café by his father.
 Taking pride in serving traditional English fare, the menu is fuss free, featuring a hearty range of brunch options.
 If you're up for a challenge, opt for the Old School Feast - double eggs, sausage, bacon and hash browns and beans or tomatoes for just £8.95!

 Famous for its super smoothies and mouthwatering milkshakes, brunch at this little gem on the High Street will not disappoint.
-Taking inspiration from our neighbours across the pond, the menu is substantial and features everything from Eggs Benedict to a stack of American style pancakes.
-Mini versions of all the brunch favorites are available too, making it a perfect weekend family retreat.
+Taking inspiration from our neighbours across the pond, the menu is substantial and features everything from eggs Benedict to a stack of American-style pancakes.
+Mini versions of all the favourites are available too, making it a perfect weekend family retreat.

-More than just a brunch spot, The Pilot's Hub is a 1930s themed brasserie and coffee house located at Hanger 9, Redhill Aerodrome.
-Affording views across the airfield, diners can wile away the hours soaking up the relaxed atmosphere, while enjoying a tasty bite.
-Favorites include the MTOW (Max Take-Off Weight) full English, Sausage Barrell Roll and Leek and Mushroom Burger.
+More than just a brunch spot, The Pilot's Hub is a 1930s-themed brasserie and coffee house located at Hanger 9, Redhill Aerodrome.
+Affording views across the airfield, diners can while away the hours soaking up the relaxed atmosphere, while enjoying a tasty bite.
+Favourites include the MTOW (Max Take-Off Weight) full English, Sausage Barrell Roll and Leek and Mushroom Burger.
 The perfect place to pop to on a sunny day as there's plenty of outdoor space.

 From the café connoisseurs, who bought us The Dabbling Duck in Shere, The Speckledy Hen is a vibrant cafe brimming with character, which has literally thought of everything to make your visit top notch.
 With it's relaxed home-from-home feel, the walls are adorned with signs and gifts to buy, as well as jars of chutneys, pickles and jams - all made on the premises.
-The mouthwatering Saturday brunch menu features all the favourites and there is also a brunch menu especially for the kids - pancakes with Nutella and banana anyone?
+The mouthwatering Saturday brunch menu features all the favourites.
 Oh and your well behaved four-legged friends are welcome too!
-The owners have also recently opened their third café, The Plucky Pheasant on Newlands Corner too.
-Which one to try first?

-New kid on the block, Okomoko is an already popular vegan café that opened in April this year.
+A relatively new kid on the block, Okomoko is an already popular vegan café that opened in April 2017.
 More than just great food and a friendly atmosphere, this trendy spot has created its own community.
 Want to join the club?
 Pop in for some scrambled tofu, falafal, onion bhaji or coronation chickpea.
 There are also daily specials and the ultimate cream tea.